kurawlefaraaz/Soft-Skills/Introduction.md.md

 - Interpersonal Skills:
 	: These are the skills which are used to when you interact or communicate with others.
 Skills such as communication skill, leadership skills, and decision- making skill are the examples.

-Types of Interpersonal Skills:
+## Types of Interpersonal Skills:
  1. Communication Skill
  2. Team Work
  3. Leadership Skill
  4. Etiquettes
- 6. Management Skills
+ 5. Management Skills
- 7. Critical thinking
+ 6. Critical thinking
- 8. Decision-making
- 9. Life Skills
+ 7. Life Skills

+### Communication Skills
+:sassdsadsad

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxOTg2ODA5Niw0Njg4OTI4NzQsNzk1Mj
+eyJoaXN0b3J5IjpbMTAxMzQwMzM3OCw0Njg4OTI4NzQsNzk1Mj
 cwNjg5XX0=
 -->